AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 ## Next steps

-By following this tutorial, you have successfully configured an instance of Customer AI, generated propensity scores, and found audiences based on their propensity scores using the Segment Builder.
-You can now target your audiences by activating them to destinations.
-See the [destinations overview](https://docs.adobe.com/content/help/en/experience-platform/rtcdp/destinations/destinations-overview.html) for more information.
+By following this tutorial, you have successfully configured an instance of Customer AI and generated propensity scores.
+You can now choose to use the Segment builder to [create customer segments with predicted scores](./create-segment.md) or [discover insights with Customer AI](./discover-insights.md).